 Jesus had given up His means of subsistence as a carpenter, when He began His three years’ ministry.
 He did not use His miraculous powers for sustenance.
 He was not wealthy.
 It is inadmissible that He used the gold, frankincense and myrrh given at His birth.
 That probably was given by His parents to the Temple.
 He was accompanied by twelve men.
 Some would say that there were no women amongst those twelve disciples.
 True.

 However, Jesus came under the Law and worked within its framework as much as He could.
-He lived according to the customs of both the Jews and the Romans, as we know.
-He was baptized in the River Jordan by John the Baptist, according to the ministry of John for that particular short period.
-It was not Christian baptism.
-He paid taxes to Caesar, Matthew 17:27.
+He lived according to the customs of the Romans, as we know, because He paid taxes to Caesar, Matthew 17:27.

 There was a common purse, John 13:29; 12:6.
 He said, “Seek first the kingdom of heaven and all things needful will be added unto you”, and “There is none that leaves father, mother, house, lands for the kingdom of God who does not find a hundred times more”, (in spiritual blessings, not wealth).
-The needful things were added to Him.
 Those who received His spiritual riches as He taught and healed, in gratitude and love repaid Him with giving to His temporal necessities.
 Many of these were women.
 He cared about women and blessed them with salvation and healing.

-This group of women were ahead of His company as they went around the countryside.
+This group of women in Luke 8:3 went before His company as they went around the countryside.
 Out of their own resources many women supplied His needs and ministered unto Him.
-This was a ministry they did for Jesus At that time, men were not particularly involved in this wonderful ministry of “giving”, as is the case in Romans 12:8.
+This was a ministry they alone did for Jesus At that time, men were not involved in this wonderful ministry of “giving”, as is the case in Romans 12:8.

-ANNA, PROPHETESS, Luke 2:36 is the first one in the list.
-She publicly, before men and women in the Temple precincts, spoke of the birth of the child.
+ANNA, PROPHETESS, Luke 2:36 publicly, before men and women in the Temple precincts, spoke of the birth of the child.
 Tay’s translation reads, “Publicly proclaiming the Messiah’s arrival to everyone in Jerusalem who had been waiting the coming of the Saviour”.
-John the Baptist later would herald the coming of the One greater than he.
-That was foretold in centuries gone by.
-Anna comes to us out of obscurity without any suggestion regarding her particular place in the history of Christ’s birth.
-She is merely one of the “great company of women who proclaimed” the Word announced by the Lord, Psalm 68:11, mentioned previously.

-MARY MAGDALENA, JOANNA AND MARY THE MOTHER OF JAMES were the names of the first preachers and proclaimers of, “Jesus is risen”, Luke 24:1-12.
+Mary Magdalena, Joanna and Mary the mother of James were the first preachers and proclaimers of, “Jesus is risen”, Luke 24:1-12.

 Chrysostom, in the latter part of the fourth century, wrote, “The great devotion of this woman, Phoebe, that she should be even counted worthy of the name, ‘Apostle’”!